Pink Peacock: Handcuff key sales

 On 30 September, the café launched the sale of universal handcuff keys.
 They were met with criticism online as this coincided with the sentencing of a police officer convicted of the murder of Sarah Everard after falsely arresting her and restraining her in handcuffs.
 The café later issued a statement claiming the keys had been promoted with the upcoming 2021 United Nations Climate Change Conference protests in mind and not the Sarah Everard case and said the timing was insensitive.
+Using such keys while being arrested would count as resisting arrest, potentially creating more trouble for any potential buyer of such keys.